Enzo Gutiérrez: Rangers

 On 22 January 2008, Cellerino and Enzo joined Chilean Primera División side Rangers, both as a free agents.
 The players settled in Talca along their families, like when they played in Peru.
 He made his debut on 1 February in a 1–0 loss with Deportes La Serena at La Portada.

 O'Higgins

 Gutiérrez made his debut for O'Higgins against San Luis Quillota, coming off the bench as a substitute in the 73rd minute, replacing to Lucas Ojeda in a 2–1 away victory, and his first goal came on 17 February 2010 in a 1–0 home win over Universidad Católica.

 Universidad de Chile

 He joined Club Universidad de Chile during the summer transfer window in 2012.

+Last seasons

+Gutiérrez ended his career with Peruvian club Universitario in 2021 and Ecuadorian club Manta in 2022.
+He had played for Manta in 2006, scoring five goals on 25 appearances.

+Return to play

+Retired since 2022, Gutiérrez returned to the activity with Santiago Wanderers after naturalizing Chilean in July 2025.

+Personal life

+Gutiérrez naturalized Chilean by residence in July 2025.